gantry/docs-old/Docs/wordpress/tutorials/creating_unsupported_page.md

 ?>
 ~~~

-Basically we've removed all the extraneous module calls, and left the page in a basic hard-coded state.
-You could of course keep some of the module positions if needed, but we opted for the simple approach and kept the output as basic as possible while still offering the feel of the regular gantry-framework.org site.
+Basically we've removed all the extraneous widget calls, and left the page in a basic hard-coded state.
+You could of course keep some of the widget positions if needed, but we opted for the simple approach and kept the output as basic as possible while still offering the feel of the regular gantry-framework.org site.

 Step 3: Tweaking and Testing
 ----------------------------
-At this point you should have a fully functional feature.
-To test it out in your regular browser, you can just point it to **http://YOUR_SITE/?tmpl=unsupported**, and it should show you the new page based on the unsupported.php file you created.
+At this point you should have a fully functional gizmo.
 You should tweak and optimize this output to suit your needs.
-We kept ours pretty similar to our regular page, and even included our regular template.css and joomla.css files, but we also added a new unsupported.css file that has some styling that is only needed on this page.
+We kept ours pretty similar to our regular page, and even included our regular template.css and wordpress.css files, but we also added a new unsupported.css file that has some styling that is only needed on this page.
 You can see these in the `addStyles()` method in the unsupported.php file listed above.

 After you are pretty happy with the way this looks the last step is to actually test and fix it so that it looks correct in IE6 an IE7.
 You should be able to point your IE6 or IE7 browser directly at your site: **http://YOUR_SITE** and it should redirect you automatically to the unsupported page you have been working on.
 Just tweak and adjust your css as needed to ensure that things look correct in IE6, as this is the only browser that really sees the page.